matthewestopinal/StravaSecurityProject/README.md

 One notable feature intended to alleviate this concern is the Privacy Zone.
 This disables location sharing around a certain radius of a marked location.
 Unfortunately, given enough data, this feature can be easily defeated.

+# Data
+In order to run this code against your own Strava data, [request your archive](https://www.strava.com/athlete/delete_your_account) and run the desired programs in the folder that is emailed to you.

 # Example of Mapped Start Locations
 ![Starting Locations](my_start_locations.PNG)